-- The Board no longer requires practitioners to submit evidence of CE; the licensee must maintain evidence of CE requirements for the purpose of a CE audit.
+- The Board no longer requires practitioners to submit evidence of CE; the licensee must maintain evidence of CE requirements for the purpose of a random CE audit.

-- A dentist may not provide minimal sedation services without a permit or with an expired permit.
-Providing minimal, moderate, deep sedation and general anesthesia is prohibited and unlawful without a permit and is grounds for disciplinary action.
+- A dentist may not provide moderate sedation deep sedation or general anesthesia services without a permit or with an expired permit.
+Providing moderate, deep sedation and general anesthesia is prohibited and unlawful without a permit and is grounds for disciplinary action.
 If the renewal application is late, sedation privileges are suspended until a reinstatement is completed and formally approved by the Board’s Anesthesia Committee.
 A late fee is incurred when the permit renewal is postmarked after the December 31st deadline of odd numbered years.

 - All providers of anesthesia/sedation are required to have an evaluation at the location(s) where sedation or anesthesia services are rendered.

 - The Board accepts the AAOMS inspection and evaluation for deep sedation and general anesthesia site evaluations.
 OMFS’s site evaluations shall be conducted by an OMFS.
 A Certified Registered Nurse Anesthetist (CRNA) shall provide site evaluations for general dentists seeking initial sedation privileges or a re-evaluation.

 - An initial evaluation must be completed within 60 days of the approval of the initial anesthesia/sedation permit application.
-A licensed anesthesia or sedation provider authorized by the board shall reevaluate the credentials, facilities, equipment, personnel, and procedures of a permitholder within every five years following a successful initial application or renewal.
+A licensed anesthesia or sedation provider authorized by the board shall reevaluate the credentials, facilities, equipment, personnel, and procedures of a permitholder within every three years following a successful initial application or renewal.
 It is the applicants responsibility to schedule the site evaluation.

 - In order to ensure the protection and safety of patients, every dental facility must be properly equipped, supplied and permitted for the administration of specific types of anesthesia and levels of sedation, and every dental hygienist or registered dental assistant must be properly educated, trained, and authorized to assist with the specific type of anesthesia or sedation being administered.

-- All offices where sedation services are provided must comply with the minimum standards established by the Board for a sedation practice.
+- All offices where sedation services are provided must comply with the standards established by the Board for a sedation practice.

 - Anesthesia or sedation permit holders providing services at satellite clinics are responsible for ensuring that each office location has been evaluated.